Bob ‘The Cat’ Bevan MBE is a Broadcaster, Author and After-Dinner Speaker.

 He has made countless TV and radio appearances.
 He followed Danny Baker as presenter of BBC Radio 5’s Six-O-Six Show.

-He made many regular TV appearances, including a regular slot on ‘Aunties Bloomers‘ with the late Sir Terry Wogan.
+He made many regular TV appearances on shows such as Countdown and a regular slot on ‘Aunties Bloomers‘ with the late Sir Terry Wogan.

 - Reuters Jackie Blanchflower Memorial Trophy